 Content and design of the class

-- Gather the tools and strategies to better organise movements in their bodies and to prevent pain and injuries.
+- Gather the tools and strategies to better organize movements in their bodies and to prevent pain and injuries.

 - Understand the importance of moving with attention.

-- Discover and neutralise their movement habits that prevent them from moving fully and efficiently.
+- Discover and neutralize their movement habits that prevent them from moving fully and efficiently.

 - Demonstrate understanding and respect for their body anatomy, becoming more aware of how they coordinate movement, how they breath and how much effort they use while moving.